simecek/dspracticum2020/lecture_01/README.md

 ## Slack

-I have created a slack workspace [http://dspraktikum2020.slack.com/](http://dspraktikum2020.slack.com/).
-If you have any question, particularly if you have a question about the first assignment, please, ask there.
+I have created a slack workspace [dspraktikum2020.slack.com](http://dspraktikum2020.slack.com/).
+If you have a question, particularly, if you have a question about the first assignment, please, ask there.